 Get above it all on top of the Reunion Tower!
 At 561 feet tall, you can view the entirety of the city from above, observing as far as 32 miles.
 Head up to the Five Sixty Restaurant to enjoy a meal while overlooking the expansive city of Dallas.

 But the best solution of all is a special discount on A/C repairs and service from Lex Air.
-Stay Cool Dallas!
+Stay cool this summer Dallas!